 Ministers can be summoned to parliamentary committee hearings, but they cannot be forced to attend, because ministers have to be MPs, and MPs cannot be forced to attend any meeting.
 However, the Osmotherly Rules recommend that ministers accept invitations to a hearing as an act of respectful courtesy, and thus ministers will usually accept an invitation to a hearing in a select committee.
-It would be headline news and damaging to the minister in question if they refused to appear before a committee on anything remotely controversial.
-The prime minister and key aides traditionally refuse to appear before a select committee, but have appeared before the Liaison Committee, which is composed of the chairs of all the other committees.
+It would be headline news and damaging to the minister in question if they refused to appear before a committee on anything remotely controversial, although the answers given to committees can be bland.
+Ministerial questions in plenary sessions of parliament complement the work of committees, and can be quite sharp in tone.
+The prime minister and key aides traditionally refuse to appear before select committees, but have appeared before the Liaison Committee, which is composed of the chairs of all the other committees.

-Parliamentary committees may summon expert witnesses who will usually provide any evidence willingly.
-Should they decline to do so, committees then have the power to order a witness to attend, though this would be exceptional.
+Summoning Parliamentary committees may summon expert witnesses who will usually provide Experts any evidence willingly.
+Should they decline to do so, committees then have the Score: 10 power to order a witness to attend, though this would be exceptional.